saiftynet/Perl-Interminable/README.md

 * A(nother) console based code/text editor.
 * Written in Pure Perl, with very few dependencies.
 (ANSI compatible terminal based so no other graphical libraries)
-* Using familiar interface concepts such as hierarchical menus, edit editing panels, file selectors and dialog boxes.
+* Using familiar interface concepts such as hierarchical menus, text editing panels, grphical drawing surfaces, file selectors and dialog boxes.
 * Along with the infrastructure to create other interactive applications
 * With the primary objective being Simplicity.
 * The secret final goal is to be the development for the eventually to be released PerlayStation Games Console.
 A games console/terminal that runs on Terminals, written in Perl.
 Games could be graphical or text based, mostly pure Perl.
 Graille offers pseudo pixel graphics, which can be easily mixed with text.